9th8/up-to-date-real-world-haskell/27-sockets-and-syslog.md

 ghci> closelog sl
 ```

-Over on the server, you\'ll see something like this:
+Over on the server, you'll see something like this:

 ``` screen
 From 127.0.0.1:46319: syslogtcpserver.hs: client connected